Locations:

 In particular, you might find yourself with raw — even bleeding — nipples.

 Don’t worry, you’re not alone.
-This kind of chafing is most common in long-distance runners and can happy at any time of year: it can be caused by sweaty shirts during hot summer runs or on cold winter days when nipples are erect.
+This kind of chafing is most common in long-distance runners and can happen at any time of year: it can be caused by sweaty shirts during hot summer runs or on cold winter days when nipples are erect.

 There are plenty of solutions, though, and they can help lead to a lot less chafing and a lot more pleasant experiences while out for your jog.
 So we talked to family medicine doctor Sarah Beers, MD.